lisitsyn/tapkee/README.md

 `mkdir build && cd build && cmake .. && make`

 The compilation requires ARPACK and Eigen3 to be available in your path.

-On Ubuntu Linux these packages can be installed with `sudo apt-get install libeigen3-dev libarpack2-dev`
+On Ubuntu Linux these packages can be installed with

+`sudo apt-get install libeigen3-dev libarpack2-dev`

-If you are using Mac OS X and Macports install `sudo port install eigen3 && sudo port install arpack`
+If you are using Mac OS X and Macports you can install packages with

+`sudo port install eigen3 && sudo port install arpack`

+In case you want to use some non-default compiler use `CC=your C compiler CXX=your C++ compiler cmake ..` when using cmake.

 Need help?
 ----------